-PEEK material (polyetheretherketone) is a high-performance semi-crystalline engineering thermoplastic with outstanding harsh chemical resistance, very low moisture uptake, good fire performance, excellent mechanical strength across a broad temperature range, and good dimensional stability.
-The crystalline nature of PEEK contributes to its outstanding properties.
+PEEK (polyetheretherketone) is a semi-crystalline thermoplastic with outstanding chemical resistance and mechanical strength across a broad temperature range, low moisture uptake, solid fire performance, and good dimensional stability.

-Greene Tweed was the first company to use PEEK material to withstand the harsh conditions of many oilfield applications.
+As constant innovators, Greene Tweed was the first company to use PEEK material in several oilfield applications.
 PEEK is often used as the body for electrical connectors to minimize thermal expansion, provide chemical resistance, and to promote effective sealing.
-Greene Tweed also uses PEEK materials for a variety of sealing system components, as well as sensor housings and numerous high-performance applications in aircraft engines and other demanding environments.
+Greene Tweed also uses PEEK materials for a variety of sealing system components, sensor housings, aircraft engines, and other demanding environments.

 WHAT IS PEK?

-Polyetherketone (PEK) is a ketone-based, semi-crystalline, high-performance engineering thermoplastic.
-With its high thermal dimensional stability, low flammability, outstanding chemical resistance, and excellent mechanical properties over a wide temperature range, PEK is often used for demanding applications in a variety of markets.
+PEK (polyetherketone) is a ketone-based, semi-crystalline thermoplastic.
+PEK delivers high thermal dimensional stability, low flammability, outstanding chemical resistance, and excellent mechanical properties over a wide temperature range.

-Because PEK retains its strength as temperatures rise, it is often used in applications with vibrational or cyclic loading conditions and where components must withstand high mechanical loads at high temperatures for extended periods of time, such as gears, shafts, bushes, bearings, and miniature rotational precision parts in the aerospace and automotive industries.
+Because PEK retains its strength as temperatures rise, it is ideal for applications with vibrational or cyclic loading conditions and where components must withstand high mechanical loads at high temperatures for extended periods of time, such as gears, shafts, bushes, bearings, and miniature rotational precision parts in the aerospace and automotive industries.

-Compared to traditional PEEK material, the mechanical and physical properties of PEK remain almost constant at up to 30˚C higher in temperature.
-These properties, combined with good creep and fatigue resistance, provide a property set uncommon in most other polymers.
+PEK retains its properties at temperatures up to 30˚C higher than traditional PEEK materials.
+Combined with good creep and fatigue resistance, PEK provides a property set uncommon in most polymers.

-Like PEEK, PEK is also often used as the body for electrical connectors to minimize thermal expansion, provide chemical resistance, and to promote effective sealing.
+Like PEEK, PEK is also often used as the body for electrical connectors to minimize thermal expansion and provide effective sealing and chemical resistance.

 WHAT IS PTFE?

-PTFE (polytetrafluoroethylene) belongs to the fluoropolymer family, which is distinct from poly ether ketones.
-The presence of fluorine provides even greater chemical resistance, especially to strong acids, and results in a low coefficient of friction, low moisture absorption, and high electrical resistance.
-PTFE mechanical properties are low compared to other polymers, but its flexibility at low temperatures is a key feature.
-PTFE is stable at temperatures up to 500˚F (260˚C)
+PTFE (polytetrafluoroethylene) belongs to the fluoropolymer family, separate from poly ether ketones.
+Fluorine provides additional chemical resistance, especially to strong acids, and a low coefficient of friction, low moisture absorption, and high electrical resistance.
+PTFE is not as strong as other polymers, but more flexible at low temperatures.
+PTFE is stable at up to 500˚F (260˚C)

-PTFE is commonly used in back-up rings and as a component of specialty seals within a wide range of markets.
+PTFE is used in back-up rings and as a component of specialty seals across a wide range of markets.
 PTFE is also used for low friction bearing components and electrical insulation or isolation.
 High purity grades are used extensively in fluid handling systems in the semiconductor market.